Bill Long (ice hockey)

-Bill Long (January 2, 1917 – July 24, 2006) was a Canadian ice hockey coach.
-He was born in Barrie, Ontario.
+Bill Long (January 2, 1917 – July 24, 2006) was a Canadian ice hockey player and coach.

+Early life

+Long was born in Barrie, Ontario.
+He played with the Pittsburgh Hornets of the American Hockey League in the 1939–40 season.

+Career

 Long spent three decades coaching in the Ontario Hockey League with the Niagara Falls Flyers, London Knights and Ottawa 67's.
-He played with the Pittsburgh Hornets of the IAHL in the 1939-40 season.
 The OHL created the Bill Long Award in his honour, for distinguished lifetime service to the league.
 He won the Memorial Cup with the Flyers in 1965.
+Long was awarded the Matt Leyden Trophy as Coach of the Year in 1976 and 1977.

+Personal life

-Long was awarded the Matt Leyden Trophy as Coach of the Year in 1976-77.
-He died in London, Ontario, in 2006 after suffering from Alzheimer's disease later in life.
+Long died in London, Ontario, in 2006 after suffering from Alzheimer's disease later in life.